prakash-js/write-ups/Conti-THM/Conti.md

 At this point, I had identified i3gfPctK1c2x.aspx as the deployed web shell and confirmed that it was being accessed through the web server.However, I had not yet determined how the file was initially deployed to the system.

-### Q8 What is the command line that executed this web shell?
+### Q9 What is the command line that executed this web shell?
 > attrib.exe  -r \\\\win-aoqkg2as2q7.bellybear.local\C$\Program Files\Microsoft\Exchange Server\V15\FrontEnd\HttpProxy\owa\auth\i3gfPctK1c2x.aspx

 **Explaination :**
 This command line was already identified during the Q8 process investigation, where cmd.exe was the parent process and attrib.exe referenced the web-shell file.
 The -r option removes the read-only attribute from the ASPX file, while the IIS logs identified in Q7 showed successful POST requests to /owa/auth/i3gfPctK1c2x.aspx with HTTP 200 responses.
 Therefore, the command line associated with the web shell was: `attrib.exe  -r \\\\win-aoqkg2as2q7.bellybear.local\C$\Program Files\Microsoft\Exchange Server\V15\FrontEnd\HttpProxy\owa\auth\i3gfPctK1c2x.aspx`

+Q10.
+What three CVEs did this exploit leverage?
+Provide the answer in ascending order.
+> CVE-2018-13374,CVE-2018-13379,CVE-2020-0796

+**Explaination :**
+According to the Task 1 description, the incident involved a compromised Exchange server.
+Based on this context, I researched Conti-related vulnerabilities affecting Exchange.
+My Splunk evidence, including the web shell in `\owa\auth\` and Autodiscover SSRF requests, pointed to the ProxyShell chain (`CVE-2021-31207`, `CVE-2021-34473`, `CVE-2021-34523`), but this was not the accepted answer.

+Thanks to this [InfosecWriteups write-up](https://infosecwriteups.com/conti-ransomware-threat-hunting-with-splunk-5dfe72635dbe), which helped me find the appropriate answer to this question: `CVE-2018-13374, CVE-2018-13379, CVE-2020-0796`